ymrdf/sync-lock-version/README.md

 Syncs `package-lock.json`, `pnpm-lock.yaml` or `yarn.lock` versions into `package.json` file, removing dynamic numbers such as with ^, keeping static versions intact.

+It is helpful to switch between npm, pnpm, and yarn as your package manager.

 ## Install

 ```bash